Friday

 Camera and Gallery

+Gallery allows you to peek into picture stacks using a zoom gesture.
 Camera onscreen buttons provide easy access to a new UI for controling zoom, flash, white balance, geo-tagging, focus and exposure.
 Camcorder also provides an easy way to set video size/quality for MMS and YouTube.
+With the LED flash now enabled for the Camcorder, videos can be shot at night or in low light settings. |

 Portable hotspot

+Certain devices like the Nexus One can be turned into a portable Wi-Fi hotspot that can be shared with up to 8 devices.
 You can use your Android-powered phone as a 3G connection for a Windows or Linux laptop by connecting their phone to the computer with a USB cable.
-The connection is then shared between the two devices.
+The connection is then shared between the two devices. |

 Multiple keyboard languages

 Multi-lingual users can add multiple languages to the keyboard and switch between multiple Latin-based input languages by swiping across the space bar.
-This changes the keys as well as the auto-suggest dictionary.
+This changes the keys as well as the auto-suggest dictionary. |

 Improved performance

+Performance of the browser has been enhanced using the V8 engine, which enables faster loading of JavaScript-heavy pages.
+Dalvik Performance Boost: 2x-5x performance speedup for CPU-heavy code over Android 2.1 with Dalvik JIT.
 The graph to the right shows the performance speedup from Android 2.1 to Android 2.2 using various benchmark tests.
 For example, LinPack is now more than 5 times faster.
+Kernel Memory Management Boost: Improved memory reclaim by up to 20x, which results in faster app switching and smoother performance on memory-constrained devices. |

 New Platform Technologies